Old Regular Baptists: History

 Elder J. C. Swindle from Three Forks of Powell Valley and Elder N. T. Hopkins from New Salem were champions of Andrew Fuller's atonement view, to the point that Hopkins declared the Fullerite view to be the doctrine of the New Salem Association from the pulpit.
 This caused several delegates representing their home churches within New Salem to abruptly leave the association, with their church letters in hand, along with sister Old Regular Baptist Association's delegates with their association letters.
 These delegates, churches, and associations all held to a strict or special limited atonement.
-In one of the New Salem Association's oldest churches, the Stone Coal Church of Garrett, Kentucky, the delegates walked out and eventually the church divided into two bodies, an absolute predestination side and limited predestination side.
+At one of the New Salem Association's oldest churches, the Stone Coal Church of Garrett, Kentucky, the delegates walked out, and the church eventually divided into two bodies: an absolute predestination side and a limited predestination side.
 The limited predestination side believed that God predestined the salvation of his elect people, but denied that every event that occurs in time was predestined.
-They believed in a common salvation (timely or in time that involved actions of the creature) and an eternal salvation (the sole work of the creator with no action of the creature).
-The absolute predestination side held every event that came to pass was predestined of God.
+They believed in a common salvation (timely or in time, involving the actions of the creature and an eternal salvation (the sole work of the Creator, with no action of the creature).
+The absolute predestination side held that God predestined every event that came to pass.

-After several years apart, under the ministry of Elder Marion Chaffins, both factions came back together.
-Several of the churches that walked out after Hopkins' sermon were reconciled back to the New Salem Association, and the ministers decided among themselves to just preach the scriptures and that Christ died for all that believe and repent through grace.
-The New Salem Association at one time contained ministers holding to three different views on the atonement, and was thereafter able to exist fairly peacefully.
+After several years apart, under the ministry of Elder Marion Chaffins, both factions reunited.
+Several of the churches that walked out after Hopkins' sermon were reconciled to the New Salem Association, and the ministers decided among themselves to preach the scripture, namely that Christ died for all who believe and repent through grace.
+The New Salem Association at one time contained ministers holding three different views on the Atonement and thereafter existed relatively peacefully.

 During the 1960s, the Light of Christ or Light is Life division took place within the Union Association of Old Regular Baptists.
 This division was an argument over when eternal life was given, both sides holding that it was a gift given in time.
 This was the second time the Union Association had a large division over doctrine.
-The fallout of the Light of Christ division soon spread to other associations, being brought on by requests sent to them from the Union Association.
-This split resulted in the isolation of the Mud River Association, which advocated regeneration prior to faith and repentance, and the formation of the Bethel Association.
+The fallout from the Light of Christ division soon spread to other associations, driven by requests from the Union Association.
+This split led to the isolation of the Mud River Association, which advocated regeneration before faith and repentance, and to the formation of the Bethel Association.